Priyadharshni18/ML-Practice/README.md

     -ORDINAL :

           -Current loan amount - loan amount taken by the customer.

           -Credit Score - Score upon whcih loan has been provided.

-          -Annual Income - annual income of the customer -Years in current Job - No of Years in their current job.
+          -Annual Income - annual income of the customer

+          -Years in current Job - No of Years in their current job.

           -monthly debt-montly debt of the customer.

-          -Years of credit history -years of credit histroy of customer -Months since last deliquent -no of months the customer haven't paid.
+          -Years of credit history -years of credit histroy of customer.

+          -Months since last deliquent -no of months the customer haven't paid.

           -No.of.open accounts- Number of open accounts customer has.

-          -No.of.credit balance-credit balance of customer .
+          -No.of.credit balance-credit balance of customer.

           -Current credit balance -current credit balance of customer.

           -Max open credit-maximum open credit of customer.

           -Bankrupties-no of bankrupts.

 -STEP INVOLVED IN PRE-PROCESSING: